Research/Areas of Interest

-Human-technology collaboration, cooperation, and conflict; moral decision-making; mental models
+Human-technology collaboration, cooperation, and conflict; moral decision-making; mental models; engineering ethics

 Education